 Also make sure there is clearance for air to circulate to the welder.

-Four Voltage Output Settings
+The K2185 has Four Voltage Output Settings

 The welding power of a MIG welder is measured by its voltage output settings.
 Lincoln Electric Handy MIG has a welding output range between 35 to 88 Amp.